sigsum/sigsum/README.md

 git-repository, with independent releases and version numbers.

-When a specification is released, it is accompanied by an addition to the repository's NEWS file and an email to the sigsum-general list.
+When a specification is released, it is accompanied by an addition to the repository's NEWS file and an email to the sigsum-announce list.

 If we ever reach a v2 specification while still wanting to make another release of a v1 specification, we would do the latter on a